Polygence blog > Research Opportunities and Ideas

 Application deadline: February 15th

 This hands-on program is a blend of psychology and neuroscience topics.
 You'll visit the Cushing Center at Yale, named after Harvey Cushing, the father of neurosurgery.
 As your final project, you will propose your own psychology theory, run an experiment to test it, and give a presentation about your findings to the class.
 You can commute in or stay on campus.
-Cost varies on whether you commute or board on-campus.
+Your cost varies on whether you commute or board on-campus.

 15. Psychology Institute